Heart Signal

-Heart Signal is a South Korean dating reality television show distributed by Channel A. Season 1 of the show aired in 2017, followed by season 2 in 2018, season 3 in 2020 and season 4 in 2023.
+Heart Signal is a South Korean dating reality television show distributed by Channel A. Season 1 of the show aired in 2017, followed by season 2 in 2018, season 3 in 2020, season 4 in 2023 and season 5 in 2026.
 Based on the cast members of Heart Signal, a new program named Friends was also produced.

 Overview

 The reality show follows eight people living together for one month as they get to know each other and go on dates.
 Every night, each cast member sends an anonymous text message to another cast member to show their romantic interest.
 However, they are not allowed to directly confess their love.
 Meanwhile, a panel of celebrities and experts watches the show, analyzing the cast members' actions and trying to predict who will text who.